 --compliant false decision makes the trail non-compliant.
 There are no restrictions on which flow or trail a decision can be recorded on — place it wherever makes sense in your process, typically at the point where the decision is actually being made (e.g. during a release preparation or promotion step).

-kosli evaluate, executing a custom script, or using a third-party tool — is up to you.
-The attest decision command records the outcome; it does not make the decision for you.Attaching evidence to a decision
+kosli evaluate, executing a custom script, or using a third-party tool — is up to you. kosli attest decision records the outcome; it does not make the decision for you.Attaching evidence to a decision

 Evidence attached to a decision explains why the decision was reached — not just that a control passed or failed, but what information was used to make that judgement.
 This is what auditors will ask for: the policy that was applied and the evaluation report that justified the outcome.
-A natural source of evidence is akosli evaluate report.
-The example below evaluates a trail against a Rego policy, captures the full JSON report, and attaches both the policy file and the report to the decision attestation.
+A natural source of evidence is akosli evaluate report. kosli evaluate is a PDP: it runs a Rego policy against a trail’s evidence and writes the result to its output, but always exits 0 — it has no enforcement logic.
+The example below evaluates a trail, captures the full JSON report, reads the allow/deny result from that output, and records it as a decision.
 See Evaluate trails with OPA policies for a full walkthrough of kosli evaluate.

 --attachmentscontaining the Rego policy (for reproducibility) and the full JSON evaluation report--user-datacontaining the violations, which appear in the Kosli UI as structured metadata on the attestation--compliantset directly from the evaluation result